Primo Villanueva

 Primo Villanueva (born December 2, 1931) is an American former gridiron football player.
-He played college football at the University of California, Los Angeles (UCLA), leading the led the national championship 1954 UCLA Bruins football team in total offense.
+He played college football at the University of California, Los Angeles (UCLA), leading the national championship 1954 UCLA Bruins football team in total offense.
 He subsequently played for the BC Lions in the Canadian Football League (CFL).
 After his football career ended, Villanueva became a successful restaurateur in Vancouver, British Columbia.

 Biography

-Early years
+Early life

 Villanueva is a Mexican-American who grew up in Calexico and attended Central Union High School in California's Imperial Valley.
 He had eleven siblings, and his father, Primitivo, fought against Pancho Villa in 1916 and was granted immunity to enter the United States.
 He attended Central Union High School where he gained recognition as the best athlete in Imperial Valley prep sports history, after earning All-CIF honors for three straight years in three sports: football, basketball, baseball)\.
 He also ran track.